Evidence for anisotropy of cosmic acceleration

-{Recent observations reveal a bulk flow in the local Universe which is faster and extends to larger scales than is expected around a typical observer in the standard $\Lambda$CDM cosmology.
-The deceleration parameter $q_0$ derived from local observations is then expected to show a scale-dependent dipolar modulation.
-From a maximum likelihood analysis of the Joint Lightcurve Analysis (JLA) catalogue of Type Ia supernovae we do find such a dipole in $q_0$ extending out to $z \sim 0.2$, with a magnitude comparable to its monopole.
-Although not statistically significant in current data, such a dipole must be allowed for, especially in analysing surveys with incomplete sky coverage such as JLA and its successor Pantheon; out of 740 (1048) SNe IA in the JLA (Pantheon) catalogue, 632 (890) are in the hemisphere opposite to the direction of bulk flow for which their redshifts have been corrected.
-However when we do so, the monopole component of $q_0$, which has been widely ascribed to a cosmological constant (dark energy), drops in statistical significance and becomes consistent with zero at $2\sigma$ (95\% c.l.).
-This suggests that the apparent acceleration of the expansion rate deduced from supernovae may be an artefact of our bulk flow.}
+\abstract {Observations reveal a `bulk flow' in the local Universe which is faster and extends to much larger scales than is expected around a typical observer in the standard $\Lambda$CDM cosmology.
+This is expected to result in a scale-dependent dipolar modulation of the acceleration of the expansion rate inferred from observations of objects within the bulk flow.
+From a maximum-likelihood analysis of the Joint Lightcurve Analysis (JLA) catalogue of Type~Ia supernovae we find that the deceleration parameter, in addition to a small monopole, indeed has a much bigger dipole component aligned with the CMB dipole which falls exponentially with redshift $z$: $q_0 = q_\mathrm{m} + \vec{q}_\mathrm{d}.\hat{n}\exp(-z/S)$.
+The best fit to data yields $q_\mathrm{d} = -8.03$ and $S = 0.0262~(\Rightarrow d\sim100~\mathrm{Mpc})$, rejecting isotropy ($q_\mathrm{d}=0$) with $3.9\sigma$ statistical significance, while $q_\mathrm{m}=-0.157$ and consistent with no acceleration ($q_\mathrm{m}=0$) at $1.4\sigma$.
+Thus the cosmic acceleration deduced from supernovae may be an artefact of our being non-Copernican observers, rather than evidence for a dominant component of `dark energy' in the Universe.} \keywords{cosmology: observations -- dark energy -- large-scale structure of universe}